-Each colour and symbol contains a unique message that is as relevant to our professional lives as our personal lives.
-Read on to know what the colours saffron, white and green and the Ashoka Chakra in the center signify and how the message of the national flag can be used to reinforce your professional principles.
+Each colour and symbol contains a unique message that is as relevant to our professional lives as to our personal lives.
+Read on to know what the colours saffron, white and green and the Ashoka Chakra in the centre signify and how the message of the national flag can be used to reinforce your professional principles.

 Saffron: Strength and Courage